 • Penalties for drug offences are extremely harsh and include fines, imprisonment and the death penalty

-• Penalties for cohabitation, which come into effect in January 2026
+• Penalties for cohabitation come into effect in January 2026

-• Some prescription medications are considered illegal narcotics in Indonesia so if you require drugs, including morphine, sleeping pills or medication for ADHD, double check with the Indonesian Embassy
+• Some prescription medications are considered illegal narcotics in Indonesia so if you require drugs, including morphine, sleeping pills or medication for ADHD, consult with the Indonesian Embassy

 • The legal drinking age is 21